 That’s when they spotted the problem.

 Your brain is similar.
-When you enter deep, short-wave sleep a cleaning crew of astrocytes, or glial cells, rushes in and mops up all the gunk which built up during the day.
-They sweep away old worn out cells to make space for new ones.
+When you enter deep, short-wave, sleep a cleaning crew of astrocytes, or glial cells rush in and mop up all the gunk which built up during the day.
+They sweep away old worn-out cells to make space for new ones.

 Sleep deprivation linked to health problems

 And, of course, neurological issues are far from the only ill effects that sleep deprivation can cause.
-Poor sleep affects your immune system, making you more vulnerable to colds, flus and infections.
+Poor sleep affects your immune system, making you more vulnerable to colds, flu, and other infections.

 Lack of sleep is linked to certain cancers and an elevated risk for heart disease.
 And skipping out on the zzzs can wreak havoc with everything from your memory to your sex life.

 In other words, there are lots of great reasons to take sleep deprivation seriously and do something about it sooner rather than later.
 Start by transforming your bedroom into a comfortable sleep cave.